Skip to content

 Timeout configuration

-All LLM clients support timeout configuration to prevent hanging requests.
-You can specify timeout values for network connections when creating the client using the ConnectionTimeoutConfig class:
+All LLM clients support timeout configuration in both Kotlin and Java to prevent hanging requests.
+You can specify timeout values for network connections when creating the client using the ConnectionTimeoutConfig class.

 val client = OpenAILLMClient(